Security incident reporting - official channels.

 When a security incident occurs, knowing exactly who to contact can make all the difference.
-DarkSub quick contact guide for the United States, United Kingdom, Australia and New Zealand.
+A quick-contact guide for the United States, Canada, United Kingdom, Australia and New Zealand, plus the first steps to take before you call.

-If your company experiences any of the following security events, immediate reporting is recommended:
+If your business experiences any of the following, immediate reporting is recommended:

 - Ransomware or malware infections